Proportional Representation in Rank Aggregation: The Proportional Sequential Borda Rule and uPJR

-\begin{remark} Additionally to rank-priceability and uPJR, the Proportional Sequential Borda rule satisfies Pareto-optimality, i.e., if $x\succ y$ for all input rankings $\succ$ with $R({\succ})>0$, then $x\rhd y$ for the ranking chosen by \psb.
-This follows immediately from the fact that the Borda score of a Pareto-dominated candidate is strictly less than the Borda score of its dominator.
-Furthermore, \psb satisfies a mild monotonicity condition.
-Specifically, let $R$ denote a ranking profile and $x$ and $y$ candidates such that $x\rhd y$ for the ranking ${\rhd}=\text{\psb}(R)$.
-If we reinforce $x$ against $y$ in an input ranking, then the ranking $\rhd'$ chosen by \psb for the new profile satisfies that $x\rhd' z$ for all $z$ with $x\rhd z$.
-Less formally, this means that, when reinforcing a candidate $x$ against a candidate $y$ that is placed lower in the output ranking, the position of $x$ can only improve. \end{remark}

-\begin{remark} As a corollary of \Cref{thm:propBordaAR}, we derive that the Proportional Sequential Borda rule achieves a utilitarian welfare of at least $\frac{1}{4}{m\choose 2}-\frac{3}{16}$.
-This follows by choosing $S$ equal to $R$.
-Since the utilitarian welfare in every profile is upper bounded by ${m\choose 2}$, this means that the \psb rule is a $4+\Theta(\frac{1}{m^2})$-approximation for the utilitarian social welfare.
-This shows that \psb simultaneously satisfies strong fairness conditions and guarantees a high social welfare, which is impossible in, e.g., approval-based committee voting or budget division problems \citep[e.g.,][]{LaSk20a,MPS20a,EFI+24a}. \end{remark}
+\begin{remark} \citet{LPW24a} have computed a bound analogous to \Cref{thm:propBordaAR} for the Squared Kemeny rule, which is, however, sub-linear and trivial if $|S|\leq \frac{1}{4}$.
+Hence, the Proportional Sequential Borda rule gives stronger proportionality guarantees both in an axiomatic and a quantitative sense.
+Further, at least when $|S|=1$, our bound for \psb is roughly within a factor $2$ of the optimum.
+To see this, consider the profile where the ranking $x_1,\dots, x_m$ and its inverse $x_m\dots x_1$ both have weight $50\%$.
+In this case, every output ranking achieves an average utility of $\frac{1}{2}{m\choose 2}$ for the (sub)profile $S=R$, so no SWF can guarantee an average utility of more than $\frac{1}{2}{m\choose 2}$ to a (sub)profile $S$ with $|S|=1$.
+In comparison, \Cref{thm:propBordaAR} shows that \psb guarantees an average utility of at least $\frac{1}{4}{m\choose 2}-\frac{3}{16}$ for every profile~$R$ and the subprofile $S$ with $|S|=|R|=1$. \end{remark}

 \begin{remark} While \psb computes the winning ranking top-down, one can design an analogous SWF that computes the winning ranking bottom-up when redefining the utility $u({\succ}, x, X)$ by $|\{y\in X\setminus \{x\}\colon y\succ x\}|$.
-That is, we now give a score of $|X|-1$ to the least-preferred candidate in $X$ and of $0$ to the most-preferred candidate in this set and we determine in each step the worst available candidate based on these scores.
+That is, we now give a score of $|X|-1$ to the least-preferred candidate in $X$ and of $0$ to the most-preferred candidate in this set.
+In each step, we then determine the candidate with maximal score, put it on the lowest available position of the output ranking, and update the budgets as for \psb.
 While this rule seems less intuitive, it satisfies the same proportionality guarantees than \psb.
 An analogous observation will apply to all SWFs in this paper because, intuitively, we generate the same utility for a ranking by placing its favorite candidate at the $k$-th position or its least favorite candidate at the $(m+1-k)$-th position. \end{remark}